 Background and Credentials

 Prior to joining Marshall Gerstein, Brian worked at two IP law firms in Chicago where he was a Patent Engineer and a Law Clerk.
 His previous IP law experience focused on patent prosecution, both domestic and foreign.
 Brian received his B.S. in Aerospace, Aeronautical and Astronautical Engineering from Illinois Institute of Technology.
-He is currently pursuing his J.D. at DePaul University College of Law.
-He received his J.D. at DePaul University College of Law, where he graduated, cum laude ,with a Certificate in Intellectual Property Law.
+He received his J.D. at DePaul University College of Law, where he graduated, cum laude, with a Certificate in Intellectual Property Law.